mataliksamil/java-websocket/README.md

 # Java Spring Boot WebSocket Project

-This project demonstrates WebSocket messaging using Java.
+- This project demonstrates WebSocket messaging using Java.
-Created By WindSurf & Claude 3.5 Sonnet
+- Created with WindSurf & Claude 3.5 Sonnet

 ## Running the Project